 The Lucanus cervus is one of the largest beetles in Europe and belongs to the Lucanidae family.
 It presents a marked sexual dimorphism, with the males having a large antlers that they use to fight aggressively for the females.
 The species evidences twilight habits that focus on these disputes in order to fecundate the female.
 Although it is associated with Quercinea (Quercus sp.), It is a highly polyphagous invertebrate always linked to hardwood and riverbank forests.
 It is an umbrella species, protecting its habitat boosts many other species that live in its own ecosystem; birds, mammals, amphibians and reptiles.

 In addition, work is being done on the declaration of, at least, an entomological reserve endorsed by the Spanish Entomology Association dedicated to the protection and knowledge of flying deer beetle.
-This reserve will be made in collaboration with the local government of Liérganes village, thanks to a signed custody agreement.
+This reserve will be made in collaboration with the local government of Liérganes village, thanks to a signed land stewardship agreement.

 Related actions: A2, A3, C10, D1 and E2